20th

 About CIBB

-The International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics (CIBB) was established in 2004 through the efforts of its co-founders Roberto Tagliaferri (Università di Salerno, Italy), Francesco Masulli (Università di Genova, Italy), and Antonina Starita (Università di Pisa, Italy).
+The International Conference on Computational Intelligence Methods for Bioinformatics and Biostatistics (CIBB) was established in 2004 through the efforts of its co-founders Roberto Tagliaferri (Università degli Studi di Salerno, Italy), Francesco Masulli (Università di Genova, Italy), and Antonina Starita (Università di Pisa, Italy).
 Initially introduced as a special session during the 14th Italian Workshop on Neural Networks (WIRN 2004) in Perugia, Italy, CIBB quickly evolved into an internationally recognized event.
 For its first four editions, the conference was organized as a special session within various international events held in Italy.
 In October 2008, CIBB became an independent conference, with its inaugural standalone edition taking place in Vietri sul Mare, Italy.
 Sadly, this milestone coincided with the passing of Antonina Starita (1939–2008), one of its visionary founders.

 CIBB serves as a multidisciplinary platform for researchers exploring the application of Computational Intelligence techniques, broadly defined, to challenging problems in bioinformatics, biostatistics, and medical informatics.
 Since its foundation, CIBB has produced 13 proceedings books, 4 sections of proceedings books, and 11 journal supplements, amounting to approximately 400 peer-reviewed scientific contributions (see past editions).
 While traditionally held every two years, CIBB 2023, hosted in Padova, marked a return to in-person gatherings after the virtual format of 2021.
 The 2024 edition hosted in Benevento marked the start of an annual schedule for CIBB.